Joseph Power (politician)

-Joseph (Joe) Power is a Canadian politician from the Progressive Conservative Party of Newfoundland and Labrador.
+Joseph (Joe) Leonard Power is a Canadian politician from the Progressive Conservative Party of Newfoundland and Labrador.
 In the 2025 Newfoundland and Labrador general election he was elected to the Newfoundland and Labrador House of Assembly in Labrador West.

+On September 17, 2026, Power voted to approve the Churchill Falls Definitive Cooperation and Implementation Agreement (DCIA) in the House of Assembly along with the PC caucus.

 Power was the chief of the Labrador City fire department and president of the Newfoundland and Labrador Association of Fire Services.